Do Go On - 396 - Rosemary Brown: A Musical Seance

 North Perth, Claire McLean.

-All of that is fun to say together.
+all of that is fun to say together.

-Jess, how are we looking on the horse name generator?
+Right, Jess, how are we looking on the horse name generator?

 Survivor Dream.